November 26 in History

 1867 – The patent (#71,423) for a refrigerated railroad car was issued to J.B.
 Sutherland of Detroit, Michigan.

 1917 – The NHL (National Hockey League) formed, consisting of four teams – Montreal Canadians, Montreal Wanderers, Ottawa Senators, and the Quebec Bulldogs.
-The Bulldogs were replaced by the Arenas shortly thereafter.
+The Arenas replaced the Bulldogs shortly after that.

 1922 – English archaeologist Howard Carter opened King Tutankhamun’s virtually intact tomb in Egypt.
-Over the centuries almost every mummy tomb had been found and plundered – this was possible the greatest archaeological find of that period.
+Over the centuries, almost every mummy tomb had been found and plundered – this was possibly the greatest archaeological find of that period.

 1922 – The Toll of the Sea debuted as the first general release film to use two-tone Technicolor.
 (The Gulf Between was the first film to do so, but it was not widely distributed.)

-1941 – President Franklin D Roosevelt established that the fourth Thursday in November would be Thanksgiving Day .
+1941 – President Franklin D Roosevelt established that Thanksgiving Day would be the fourth Thursday in November.

-1942 – Casablanca premiered at Hollywood Theater, in New York City.
-It came out in wide release January 23, 1943.
+1942 – Casablanca premiered at Hollywood Theater in New York City.
+It came out in wide release on January 23, 1943.

-1945 – Charlie “Bird” Parker lead a record date for the Savoy label, marketed as the “greatest Jazz session ever.”
-Recording as Charlie Parker’s Reboppers, the group included Dizzie Gillespie and Miles Davis on trumpet, Curly Russell on bass and Max Roach on drums.
-The tracks included during this session include Ko-Ko, Billie’s Bounce and Now’s the Time.
+1945 – Charlie “Bird” Parker led a record date for the Savoy label, marketed as the “greatest Jazz session ever.”
+Recording as Charlie Parker’s Reboppers, the group included Dizzie Gillespie and Miles Davis on trumpet, Curly Russell on bass, and Max Roach on drums.
+The tracks included during this session include Ko-Ko, Billie’s Bounce, and Now’s the Time.

 1970 – In Basse-Terre, Guadeloupe, 1.5 inches (38.1mm) of rain fell in a minute, the heaviest rainfall ever on record